WHAT YOU NEED TO KNOW ABOUT AVIATION ACCIDENTS AND PROTECTING YOUR LEGAL RIGHTS

 You cannot file a lawsuit in an area or country with no connection to the accident or your injuries.
 However, you can bring a legal claim in specific areas for domestic and international plane accidents.
 An aviation attorney can evaluate your case and advise of the appropriate jurisdiction.

 HOW LONG DOES AN AVIATION CASE TAKE?

 An aviation accident case will often involve multiple investigating organizations.
 These include the airline, the plane manufacturer, and the National Transportation Safety Board.
 Due to this and other factors, an aviation case can be time-consuming.
 Your attorney can better advise you on what to expect.

 THE STATUTE OF REPOSE

 The statute of repose places a time limit on manufacturer liability based on the age of a plane.
 Simply put, the manufacturer ceases to be liable for damages after a certain amount of time, even if the plane’s faultiness caused the accident.

 WHAT ARE THE MOST COMMON TYPES OF AVIATION ACCIDENT INJURIES?

-Aviation accidents are known to cause debilitating injuries that may impact a person for the rest of their lives.
-The worst-case scenario for an aviation accident are wrongful death claims, however, there are a numerous amount of other traumatic injuries that are commonly caused by aviation accidents.
+Aviation accidents are known to cause debilitating injuries that may impact a person for the rest of their life.
+The worst-case scenario for an aviation accident is wrongful death claims, however, there are numerous amount of other traumatic injuries that are commonly caused by aviation accidents.